Bachelor of Education (Secondary)

 |Term 2, 2024||Bundaberg, Mackay, Rockhampton|

-You will choose two minors that correlate to your two distinct teaching discipline areas.
-You can choose from:
+You will choose two minors which correlate to your two distinct teaching discipline areas.
+You can choose from;

 - Agricultural Science (including Year 7-10 Science)

 - Biology (including Year 7-10 Science)

 - Chemistry (including Year 7-10 Science)